 Before the pension freedoms, you were already able to pass down an untouched (uncrystallised) defined contribution pension pot to your loved ones free from tax providing you died before you were 75.
 If you were over 75 and / or had touched your pension pot, however, then you’d have to pay a death tax of 55%.

 Now, if you’ve got a defined contribution pension it doesn’t matter whether you’ve touched your pension or not.
 Providing you die before the age of 75, your beneficiaries won’t have to pay any tax on either the lump sum they receive or any income they get from investing it in income drawdown or an annuity.

 Who Can Inherit My Annuity?

 With an annuity, you’ve entered into a contract with an insurance company to swap your pension pot for a retirement income for life.
 You’re therefore restricted when it comes who can inherit your annuity because usually it’s a binding contract between you and the provider that is designed to cease when you die.

 There are two main ways to ensure you can pass your annuity on to your spouse:

-- a joint life annuity – most annuities are single life annuities and cover just the life of you, the annuitant, only, but a joint life annuity will continue paying out a proportion of your annuity to a designated dependent after your death
+Most annuities are single life annuities and cover just the life of you (the annuitant) only, but a joint life annuity will continue paying out a proportion of your annuity to a designated dependent after your death

-- an annuity with a guarantee period – these annuities will continue paying out for a set number of years to your chosen beneficiary after your death, depending on the length of guarantee period you choose (e.g. if you have a ten year guarantee period and die after only drawing on your annuity for one year, the annuity will pay your beneficiary for nine more years).
+These annuities will continue paying out for a set number of years to your chosen beneficiary after your death, depending on the length of guarantee period you choose (e.g. if you have a 10 year guarantee period and die after only drawing on your annuity for 1 year, the annuity will pay your beneficiary for 9 more years).

 Remember, when you choose an annuity that will continue paying a nominated beneficiary after your death, you’ll usually receive a lower initial income to compensate for the fact that the insurer anticipates paying out for longer.